 Without tulips many perennial meadow and naturalistic planting schemes would be very dull at the beginning of spring.
-I mix them into my borders, dropping them into any spaces I find between the perennials.
-In spring they flower amidst the emerging foliage and sometimes the flowers of these other plants.
+In Design & Plant Tulips I mix them into my borders, dropping them into any spaces I find between the perennials.
+In spring they flower amidst the emerging foliage and flowers of such neighbouring plants.

 This Tulips eBook aims to summarise the important points you need to know about how best to use tulips in the naturalistic style.
 We are not interested in mass plantings as you see so often in public spaces and parks.
 In gardens, tulips need to be placed and combined sensitively with the other garden plants that surrounding them: shubs, trees, perennials and other spring flowering bulbs.